China's economy grows 4.8% in the first quarter of 2022 - KESQ

 By Laura He, CNN Business

+China’s economy made a strong start to 2022, recording a growth rate that surpassed expectations.
+But with the country grappling with a significant Covid surge and locking down dozens of cities, the coming months may pose more challenges.

-China’s economy grew 4.8% in the first three months of 2022 compared to the same period last year, quicker than the 4% rate of growth it recorded in the previous quarter, government statistics showed on Monday.
+China’s gross domestic product grew 4.8% in the three months to March 31 compared with the same period last year, according to data released by the country’s National Bureau of Statistics on Monday.
+That was quicker than the 4% year-on-year increase the world’s second-largest economy registered in the previous quarter, and also beat the 4.4% growth rate forecast by a Reuters poll of economists.

-The world’s second largest economy got off to a surprisingly good start in the first two months of the year, with several major economic indicators released last month beating forecasts.
-But the outlook has worsened considerably since March, with the country’s biggest Covid outbreak in two years and escalating lockdowns starting to weigh heavily on activity.
+Growth was buoyed by a surprisingly good economic performance in January and February, with several economic indicators for those two months beating analyst predictions.

+But Beijing’s efforts to curb its worst Covid outbreak in two years have dealt a blow to economic activity since March, including in the country’s financial center and manufacturing hub -— Shanghai.
+Many businesses have been forced to suspend some operations, including automakers Volkswagen and Tesla and iPhone assembler Pegatron.

 The-CNN-Wire